octo-technology/OpenTezos/docs/explorer/how_to_use_a_block_indexer.md

   On top, it shows the date, 1 day volume, and overall market capitalization.
 - [Protocols](https://tzstats.com/protocols)
   page shows the current protocol by default.
-  On top you can see its name, e.g. v006 Carthage, and the overall age of the Tezos blockchain.
+  On top, you can see its name, e.g. v006 Carthage, and the overall age of the Tezos blockchain.
 - [Voting](https://tzstats.com/election/head)
   page shows the currently open election and indicates when it ends.
   On top, there is a timeline of the currently active election progress.